-3 See, for example, paragraphs 24 to 27: United Nations General Assembly.
-2014.
+2 See, for example, paragraphs 24 to 27: United Nations General Assembly (2014).
 Resolution 69/15: Small Island Developing States Accelerated Modalities of Action (SAMOA Pathway).
 Available at: https://sustainabledevelopment.un.org/sids2014/samoapathway.
 Retrieved 27 August 2020.

-judgement of existing strategies in these countries, but instead to foster new ideas.
-This is in line with the SAMOA Pathway and the mandate of the United Nations Conference on Trade and Development (UNCTAD) mandate to assist SIDS in building productive capacities, towards structural transformation, as envisioned in the 2016 Nairobi Maafikiano4 and the Report of the Secretary-General of UNCTAD ahead of the upcoming fifteenth session of the Conference.5
+SIDS in building productive capacities, towards structural transformation, as envisioned in the 2016 Nairobi Maafikiano3 and the Report of the Secretary-General of UNCTAD ahead of the fifteenth session of the Conference.4

 This paper proposes a two-part analysis.
-In Section 2, we build the case for economic development strategies as an important part of resilience-building in SIDS and the need to identify alternative strategies adapted to their context.
-Section 3 then proposes a simple framework to evaluate: what exists in terms of SIDS' endowments (Screen 1) and economic structures (Screen 2), to frame how SIDS are positioned to capitalise on future opportunities (Screen 3), in the context of, for example, global value chains and the Fourth Industrial Revolution.
+In Section 1, we build the case for economic development strategies as an important part of resilience-building in SIDS and the need to identify alternative strategies adapted to their context.
+Section 2 then proposes a simple framework to evaluate: what exists in terms of SIDS' endowments (Screen 1) and economic structures (Screen 2), to frame how SIDS are positioned to capitalise on future opportunities (Screen 3), in the context of, for example, global value chains and the Fourth Industrial Revolution.